ren477a/travel-web/readme.md

 Returns: {jwt: String, user: }

+Status: *Completed*

 ### Users

 * **GET** /users

-> List of all users
+List of all users

 * **GET** /users/:id/profile

-> Gets the profile of the user
+Gets the profile of the user